bvm/bvm/README.md

 ![Demo using bvm command](demo.gif "Demo using bvm command")

-NOTICE: This is a proof of concept and currently has no automated tests—extremely unstable.
+NOTICE: This is a proof of concept.
 It is not recommended to use it yet as there will likely be many breaking changes.

 ## Goals